HenryRLee/ClassicGames/README.md

 Matching (连连看) is the first Godot game I developed.
-The rule of the game is simple: Find two matching images that can be connected with no more than three staight lines in cardinal directions.
+The rule of the game is simple: Find two matching images that can be connected with no more than three straight lines in cardinal directions.
 Click on them to eliminate them.
 The game finishes when you eliminate all the images.

 ![Matching](docs/images/matching.gif)